garbados/the-emerald-green/doc/the_order_of_things.md

 Slicing through time's waters
 A trout with the current,
 Never a salmon against.
-The closest you can come, little one,
+The closest you can come, little mote,
 Is to be the cold blue itself.

 ## The King of Wands